 - It is better to use a new sponge with a clean abrasive side for washing your kitchen.
 An old, greasy sponge can do even more harm.

 - When the cleaning is complete, it is advisable to wipe the woodwork cupboard clean: clean with a damp microfibre cloth and dry with a clean dry microfibre cloth as well.
 This way you will avoid divorces and the remains of the cleaning agent itself.
 Particular attention should be paid to the lockers above the cooker when cleaning the kitchen.

 - When wiping the kitchen, try to move along the wood pattern, not against or across it.
-This will make it possible to clean the pores of the material better and affect the fibres more gently.
+This will make it possible to clean the pores of the material better and affect the fibers more gently.

 - The rag should not be too wet.
 Excess moisture is harmful to wooden surfaces.

-- After washing and cleaning wooden furniture, be sure to treat it with protective wax, oil or polish.
+- After washing and cleaning wooden furniture, be sure to treat it with a protective wax, oil or polish.

 How to Clean Sticky Wood Kitchen Cabinets

 The reliefs of the wooden kitchen are the hardest to clean.
-But with proper and thorough cleaning and maintaining cleanliness, you can safely forget about such a concept as general cleaning for many years.
+But with a proper and thorough cleaning and maintaining cleanliness, you can safely forget about such a concept as general cleaning for many years.

 When cleaning, you should pay particular attention to facades and panels between them – bevels and corners, carved and other decorative elements.
 And it is these decorative delights that will force you to resort to the most ultimatum cleaning methods.